School Health Services

 EpiPen®

-The school physician has approved a standing order for EpiPen®, allowing nursing staff to administer it to a student who exhibits symptoms of anaphylaxis, a sudden, severe allergic reaction.
-It is intended as an emergency intervention in a life-threatening situation, such as when a student with no history of allergies experiences a first anaphylactic reaction.
-If your child is prescribed an EpiPen®, please provide one to your school nurse.
+The school medical director has approved a standing order for EpiPen®.
+This order allows school nurses to administer it to a student who is exhibiting symptoms of anaphylaxis (a sudden severe allergic reaction) who may have no history of allergies and is experiencing their first reaction at school.
+It is intended as an emergency intervention in a life-threatening situation.
+If your student has a known allergy and is prescribed an EpiPen®, please inform your school nurse and provide the EpiPen®.

 For more information on school health services, please contact your school nurse.